458 SOCOM vs. 45-70: Big Bore AR or Lever Gun?

 Which 45-70 load you pick will depend primarily on the rifle you plan on using, as newer production rifles like the Marlin 1895 Guide Gun can handle a lot more pressure than a surplus Trapdoor Springfield.

-It is impossible to provide a true “apples-to-apples” comparison of these two rounds given the firearms they are used in are completely different.
-For this comparison, we will consider the Wilson Combat Recon Tactical AR-15 for the 458 SOCOM weighing 6.5 lbs on average and the Marlin 1895 Trapper for 45-70 weighing 7.1 lbs.
+It is impossible to provide a true “apples-to-apples” comparison of these two rounds, as the firearms they are used in are completely different.
+For this comparison, we will consider the 458 SOCOM Wilson Combat Recon Tactical AR-15 weighing 6.5 lbs and the 45-70 Marlin 1895 Trapper weighing 7.1 lbs.

 Muzzle Velocity, Kinetic Energy, and Trajectory